anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/PersistenceUnit.md

 # Stereotype `«PersistenceUnit»`
 Java Persistence API (JPA) defines so called persistence units.
 They are used to put a bunch of persistence objects together.
 All persistent classes within the same persistence unit share the same database connection and transaction.

-Stereotype `«PersistenceUnit»` can be used to define a persistent unit.
+Stereotype `«PersistenceUnit»` can be used to define a persistence unit.
 Therefore the persistence unit has to reference the packages from which the unit should be build up.
-JEAF Components that want to make use of classes of a persistence unit need to define a corresponding dependency.
-For further details about modelling persistence units please refer to [How to model Persistence Units](/uml-modeling-guide/how-to-model-jeaf-persistence).
+JEAF Components that want to make use of classes of a persistence unit need to define a dependency on it.

 <br>